MateuszKubuszok/sonatype-stats/README.md

 SONATYPE_PROJECT=[project name] SONATYPE_USERNAME=[username] SONATYPE_PASSWORD='password' scala-cli run .
 ```

 putting the right values for your project and Sonatype user.
+The data will be generated in `data` directory.

  ## TODO